 , where all my other data comes from NYT, and 2) It just gives me daily hospitalization rates.
 So it's totally likely that a person will be counted more than once if they're hospitalized more than a day, but the number still works well as it's a uniform metric for all states.
 What I ended up doing was averaging the (per million) daily deaths, hospitalizations, and cases for the given 90-day period... weighting deaths 66 times cases, and hospitalizations 33.
 The formula I'm using is this:

 ** Impact Index = (CASES + HOSPITALIZATIONS * 33 + DEATHS * 66) / 100

 What you can take from the chart- When a number is going up, that state is doing worse than they did three months ago (going down means they're doing better).
-It's a very loose estimate, but you can also divide the number by 10,000 to get a percentage number of the population that at least got really sick from COVID during that three month period.
-Again, I'm still working on a better formula for a more accurate representation.
+And you can also compare states.
+And you can divide the number by 10,000 to get a really rough estimate of the percentage of the population that is undergoing a serious, sometimes deadly case of COVID.

 * "Normalization" (perhaps better called "smoothing") means the abnormalities in the data were evened out.
 For example, if there were 10 days in a row of a few cases/deaths a day and then one day of 1000... that looks awful and frenetic on a chart like this, even when framed in a per-week display.
 In reality, that 1000 is just a backlog catch-up, so I normalized it by spreading the thousand over previous dates for a more even / more realistic data.
 It works similarly when the total number of cases/deaths drops one day.
 Likely a correction from a previous report, I just subtracted the difference over previous dates to numbers that are probably closer to reality.